White Plains Hospital Pays $38M for Post Road Development Site

 Officials with White Plains Hospital and the Grid-Gotham partnership could not be reached for comment at press time.

 In June 2017, Scott Auster, managing director of Grid Properties, appeared before the Hudson Gateway Association of Realtors Commercial Investment Division updated the gathering at the HGAR offices in White Plains on the company’s proposed project in White Plains.
 The firm planned to develop a 230,000-square-foot, two-level retail development on a nearly five-acre site on East Post Road.
 Auster at the session estimated the development project at approximately $150 million and noted that the partnership secured site plan approval from the City of White Plains earlier that year.
-The firm had hired JLL as its leasing agent and is now looking to secure anchor tenants for the project that will also include a 750-space parking garage.
+The firm had hired JLL as its leasing agent and was looking to secure anchor tenants for the project that would also include a 750-space parking garage.

 CBRE Institutional Properties is currently marketing for sale: The Essex County Workforce Housing Portfolio, an eight-property apartment portfolio consisting of 536 units in East Orange and Newark, NJ; 24 Jones, a 152-unit apartment community in Newark, NJ; Harbourside SONO, a 129-unit newly developed apartment community in Norwalk, CT; Lofts Two22, a 70-unit apartment community in Bayonne, NJ; and development parcels for multifamily in South and East Orange, NJ, Plainfield, NJ, Fairfield Connecticut and White Plains.